punal100/P_MiniFootball/GUIDE.md

 - Gameplay input is handled via **P_MEIS**.
 - Mobile UI (virtual joystick/buttons) injects into P_MEIS so keyboard/gamepad and UI share the same gameplay path.

+Critical init order (prevents empty Input Settings list):

+- Initialize P_MEIS for the local PlayerController and load/apply a template (typically `Default`) before opening Settings → Input.

+Recommended (single-call):

+- Call `EnsureInputProfileReady("Default")` on the local `AMF_PlayerController`.

+Behavior:

+- Registers the local player with P_MEIS if needed
+- Creates `Saved/InputProfiles/Default.json` if it doesn't exist yet
+- Applies the template to the local player (and applies to Enhanced Input)

 ## 6) Settings → Input

 The Pause menu opens the Settings menu.